spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-facebook.md

 - send the access token to the bot.
 Example: `login-matrix MATRIX_ACCESS_TOKEN_HERE`

 - make sure you don't log out the `Mautrix-Facebook` device some time in the future, as that would break the Double Puppeting feature

+## Usage

+You then need to start a chat with `@facebookbot:YOUR_DOMAIN` (where `YOUR_DOMAIN` is your base domain, not the `matrix.` domain).

+Send `login YOUR_FACEBOOK_EMAIL_ADDRESS YOUR_FACEBOOK_PASSWORD` to the bridge bot to enable bridging for your Facebook/Messenger account.

+You can learn more here about authentication from the bridge's [official documentation on Authentication](https://github.com/tulir/mautrix-facebook/wiki/Authentication).

+If you run into trouble, check the [Troubleshooting](#troubleshooting) section below.

+After successfully enabling bridging, you may wish to [set up Double Puppeting](#set-up-double-puppeting), if you haven't already done so.

 ## Set up community-grouping